opensafely/reusable-variables/README.md

 This repo contains common variables or variable patterns defined in ehrQL that may be used in multiple OpenSAFELY studies.

-The repo is a very early attempt at collecting reusable variables,
+The repo is a experiment at collecting commonly used variables in a single place, and will hopefully inform features required for a more formal OpenSAFELY variables library in future.

 ## Instructions for adding new variables